-The Nursery is a bright, caring and stimulating learning environment.
-There is a child centred approach to learning and the teacher: child ratio is high.
+The Nursery is a bright and caring learning environment with a child centred approach to learning and a high teacher: child ratio.

 Children are encouraged to develop their social, emotional, physical and intellectual skills – skills which they will rely on for the rest of their lives, through a carefully structured and varied programme based on the Early Years Foundation Stage Curriculum, suitable to their age, ability and needs.